Attend Your County/Senatorial District Convention

 Anyone may attend the convention as a guest.
 Only those individuals who were elected by their precinct can be delegates and alternates at the county or senatorial district convention.

-To find your 2016 County/SD Convention Location, click HERE.
+To find your 2018 County/SD Convention Location, please check with your county party.

 - County or Senate District Convention Materials